faddison/Cleftgoose/README.md

 Cleftgoose
 ==========

-A site community deveoted to cleft palate surgeons and researchers built with Joomla
+A site community devoted to cleft palate surgeons and researchers built with Joomla